luapower/website/www/md/faq.md

 packages as well.
 The build scripts are in the `csrc` directory for each package.
 The C sources are also included, so you can start right away.
-Just make sure you have a compatible [build toolchain][building] installed, and that you build the dependencies first, as listed in the WHAT files.
+Just make sure you have a compatible [build toolchain][building] installed, and that you build the dependencies first, as listed on the website (or in the WHAT files).

 ## Can I make single-exe apps with it?